Access4all/a11y-checklist/en/wcag/1-perceivable/1.4-distinguishable/1.4.11-non-text-contrast/README.md

 For graphic elements, sufficient contrast means that every visual cue required for perception and interpretation must have a contrast value of at least ‘3:1’.
 This means, for example, curves and lines of a diagram, symbols contained therein, labelling, etc.

 **Note:** The minimum contrast requirements only apply to meaningful, informative graphic elements; purely decorative graphics are therefore not meant.
-See also 📜-1.4.3 in this regard.
+See also **📜-1.4.3 Contrast (Minimum)** in this regard.

 **Exception:** Excluded are inactive control elements (`disabled` attribute).
-However, we recommend refraining from using `disabled` for switches in particular, as this has negative side effects (e.g. the switch can then no longer be focussed with the keyboard, see 📜-2.1.1).
+However, we recommend refraining from using `disabled` for switches in particular, as this has negative side effects (e.g. the switch can then no longer be focussed with the keyboard, see **📜-2.1.1 Keyboard**).

 **Tip:** Break down complex graphics into their smallest meaningful parts.
 Check the contrast between each part and the adjacent colours.